Tent Camping near Des Plaines, IL

-Tent campgrounds in the Des Plaines, Illinois region offer primarily urban-adjacent camping experiences with varying degrees of seclusion.
-Camp Shabbona Woods provides tent camping opportunities in South Holland, though reviews note its urban setting with occasional background noise from emergency vehicles.
+Tent campgrounds near Des Plaines, Illinois range from urban-adjacent sites to more natural walk-in settings, with options approximately 45 miles out for those seeking quieter surroundings.
+Camp Shabbona Woods provides tent camping in South Holland, though reviews note its urban setting with occasional background noise from emergency vehicles.
 Channahon State Park Campground offers walk-in tent sites year-round in a more natural setting along the Illinois and Michigan Canal Trail, approximately 45 miles southwest of Des Plaines.

 Facilities at tent campgrounds near Des Plaines are basic but functional.
 Most sites require campers to walk from parking areas to their campsites, with McKinley Woods and Channahon State Park featuring walk-in access.
 Camp Shabbona Woods offers drinking water, showers, and toilets, though the campground lacks significant shade as trees are still maturing.
 Picnic tables and fire rings are standard at most established sites.
 Gates at some campgrounds close after certain hours, requiring advance planning for arrivals and departures.